Self-Organized Criticality in Glassy Spin Systems Requires a Diverging Number of Neighbors

-\paragraph*{Conclusions.---} We have demonstrated that, for large system sizes, avalanches in short-range spin glasses do not span the system size, even if the space dimension $d$ is above the upper critical dimension $d_{\rm u} = 6$.
-This suggests that self-organized criticality as found in Ref.~\cite{pazmandi:99} is not necessarily a property of the mean-field regime, but is instead a result of long-range interactions.
-In principle, mean-field behavior can be reached in two equivalent ways: Either by increasing the space dimension above the upper critical dimension or by making the interactions infinite-ranged.
-Here we show that these two limits can lead to different behaviors, which become equivalent only in the $d=\infty$ and of infinite-range interaction limit.
-Analyzing models that allow for a continuous tuning of an effective space dimension \cite{kotliar:83,katzgraber:03,boettcher:07a,leuzzi:08} might thus also help in gaining further insights into this problem.
+\paragraph*{Conclusions.---} We have demonstrated that avalanches in short-range spin glasses do not span the system size, even if the space dimension $d$ is above the upper critical dimension $d_{\rm u} = 6$.
+Our results suggest that SOC as found in Ref.~\cite{pazmandi:99} is not necessarily a property of the mean-field regime but is instead a result of a diverging number of neighbors $z$.
+Mean-field behavior can be reached in two equivalent ways, either by increasing $d$ above $d_{\rm u}$ or by making the interactions infinite ranged ($z \to \infty$).
+Here, we show that these two limits can lead to different behaviors, which become equivalent only in the $d=\infty$ and of the infinite-range interaction limit.
+Analyzing models that allow for a continuous tuning of an effective space dimension \cite{kotliar:83,katzgraber:03,leuzzi:08} might thus also help in gaining further insights into this problem.

-One has to keep in mind, however, that the conventional arguments \cite{mezard:87} determining the upper critical dimension are restricted to equilibrium states -- which below the glass transition temperature are typically very difficult or impossible to reach in any experiment.
+One has to keep in mind, however, that the conventional arguments \cite{mezard:87} determining $d_{\rm u}$ are restricted to equilibrium states which below the glass transition temperature are typically difficult or impossible to reach experimentally.
 In contrast, the metastable states that the system visits on the outer hysteresis loop---which our avalanches explore---are indeed as far from equilibrium as possible.
-One should, therefore, not naively and indiscriminately apply equilibrium concepts such as the existence of the upper critical dimension $d_{\rm u} = 6$ to the far-from-equilibrium behavior we study in this letter.
-This might explain the disagreement with the results of Ref.~\cite{ledoussal:12} that suggest system-spanning avalanches for short-range spin glasses.
+One should therefore not naively and indiscriminately apply equilibrium concepts such as the existence of the upper critical dimension $d_{\rm u} = 6$ to the far-from-equilibrium behavior we study here.
+This might explain why we do not find critical system-spanning avalanches, as predicted in Refs.~\cite{ledoussal:10,ledoussal:12} for static (equilibrium) response in short-range systems.